Updated Story. Story originally posted as “Watch out for Metrotheft” 6 August 2019

 The current laws make wage theft too easy and the punishment is too light.
 This means that clients, like the NSW Government, are able to turn a blind eye to what is going on in their own supply chain.

-If a company is stealing money from workers, there is no guarantee they are taking care of other issues like the maintenance of trucks or safety.
-Safety is a shared responsibility of all in the supply chain including the client, who inevitably places the most pressure on transport workers with their control of the industry.
+If a company is cutting corners by stealing money from workers, then you can be sure that they are cutting corners on other issues like the maintenance of trucks or safety.
+Safety is a shared responsibility of all in the supply chain including the client who place the most pressure on transport workers with their control of the industry.

 Clients that utilise their position to drive down costs and ensure there is a race to the bottom are making profits from wage theft in their supply chain.